 Michael Cannon, Director of Health Policy Studies, Cato Institute

-Richard Thompson Ford, Professor of Law, Stanford Law School
+Richard Thompson Ford, Stanford Law School